cogent-computing/COPED/README.md

 ## TODOs

+- Ensure Elasticsearch is protected with environment-specific credentials (currently no auth)
 - Split the Docker internal networking:
     1. data microservices (Elasticsearch etc.)
     2. web and API containers exposed to the host